LeorYom/CPE487Project/README.md

 ![subway](https://github.com/user-attachments/assets/36e64717-fc56-4fb5-ad21-28139734728c)

+Above is a diagram of how everything connects together.
 ### subway.xdc
 * The `subway.xdc` file defines the physical constraints for the FPGA design, including pin assignments for inputs, outputs, and the clock.